sanjibchanda-codeclouds/namaste-react/NOTE.md

     class base components - old
     functional components - new

+15. what is component composition
+    => composing a component one another

 # issus solved:

 1. Error: Expected content key de1e4a02ec63c4eb to exist: